timburr1/timburr1.github.io/_posts/2020-02-16-saving-retirement-ea.md

 ---
 layout: post
 title: Saving, Retirement, and Effective Altruism
 excerpt: 'Saving money is one of those things that is simple, but not easy.
-You just have to spend less than you make, how hard could that be? (/s) With this framing, it is pretty obvious that someone who is unhappy w/ their current savings rate has two choices: make more, or spend less.'
+You just have to spend less than you make, how hard could that be? (/s) With this framing, it is pretty obvious that someone who is unhappy with their current savings rate has two choices: make more, or spend less.'
 author: Tim
 ---

 Saving money is one of those things that is simple, but not easy.
-You just have to spend less than you make, how hard could that be? (/s) With this framing, it is pretty obvious that someone who is unhappy w/ their current savings rate has two choices: make more, or spend less.
+You just have to spend less than you make, how hard could that be? (/s) With this framing, it is pretty obvious that someone who is unhappy with their current savings rate has two choices: make more, or spend less.
 Once that is sorted (simple, not easy!), saving priorities should be something like:
 * Pay the rent and bills; buy groceries
 * Pay off high-interest debt
 * Contribute to emergency fund, up to ~six months worth of expenses saved